HugoMitsumori/HellsTriangle/README.md

 	gem install minitest

-- Test cases are in the solution file (solver,rb), and can be run as a common ruby program:
+- Test cases are in the solution file (solver.rb), and can be run as a common ruby program:

 	ruby solver.rb